Xilinx/PYNQ/docs/source/quick_start.rst

 Quick Start
 **************

-To get started with Pynq, follow the quick start instructions below, or read through the documentation for a detailed guide to using Pynq.
+If you have a Micro SD card preloaded with the PYNQ-Z1 image, you can follow the quick start instructions below.
+Otherwise go to the next section for the `full getting started with PYNQ guide <2_getting_started.html>`_ in section 3.

 Set up the board
 =================